Understand your Test Results

 Code Quality Testing

 In Code Quality Testing, the source code is scanned to ensure that it meets certain quality criteria.
 Currently, this is implemented by a combination of SonarQube and content package-level examination using OakPAL.
 There are over 100 rules combining generic Java rules and AEM-specific rules.
-The following table summarizes the rating for testing criteria:
+Some of the AEM-specific rules are created based on best practices from AEM Engineering and are referred to as Custom Code Quality Rules .

 A = 0 Vulnerability